microPaul/The-DB-uno/README.md

              A5 is isolated, no connection
 ~~~

+## Other Considerations

+OK, we've gone that far, but what else might be considering for a DB-uno board?
+These proposed changes and enhancements are just that, proposed.
+Nothing is required, but all are worth some consideration.

-## UPDI vs The Serial Port - Programming and Debugging
+### UPDI vs The Serial Port - Programming and Debugging

 I’d say that 50% of my projects use MPLAB X IDE (free) with SNAP ($25) to program and debug AVR systems.
 The other 50% of my projects use the Arudino IDE (free), pyupdi (free) and a USB<->Serial module ($2).
 Using MPLAB X gives the programmer a lot of freedom, but with that freedom comes a lot of opportunities to “get stuck”.
 For people new to MCU coding, I strongly recommend the simplicity and shallow learning curve of the Arduino IDE.
 One downside of using Arduino IDE is that debugging tools are limited to printf() statements and toggling an LED.
 Life is compromise.